message/iata/JO.md

 - passengers with a diplomatic or special passport and a diplomatic QR code and their family members.
 8. Military personnel and their family members must have a "Military QR Code" obtained before departure at <a href="https://www.gateway2jordan.gov.jo">https://www.gateway2jordan.gov.jo</a> .
 9. A completed "Passenger Health Declaration Form" and a "Locator Form" must be presented before departure.
-10. Nationals of Jordan and their family members who in the past 14 days have been in or transited through India must present a completed indemnity form.
+10. Nationals of Jordan and their spouses and children who in the past 14 days have been in or transited through India must present a completed indemnity form.
 They are subject to quarantine at a hotel for 14 days at their own expense.
-11. Nationals of Jordan and their family members who have been outside India between 14 and 45 days before arrival are subject to self-quarantine for 14 days.
+11. Nationals of Jordan and their spouses and children who have been outside India between 14 and 45 days before arrival are subject to self-quarantine for 14 days.
 12. Airline crew must have a negative COVID-19 PCR test result issued at most 72 hours before departure from the first embarkation point.
 - This does not apply to airline crew with a round trip flight.
+13. Airline crew are subject to a COVID-19 PCR test upon arrival and quarantine until the result is ready.
-13. Foreign airline crew staying overnight must stay at the designated hotel arranged by the airlines.
+14. Foreign airline crew staying overnight must stay at the designated hotel arranged by the airlines.

 <p>